ahm-saim/BDSET-Training/README.md

 # BDSET-Training
-In this repository, I includes only training codes and files
+In this repository, I include only training codes and files